BoxXV/boxxv.github.io/_posts/2020-04-28-concurrency-in-c-cookbook-asynchronous-parallel-and-multithreaded-programming-review.md

 ### Chapter 11: Functional-Friendly OOP

 11.1.
 Async Interfaces and Inheritance
+- Problem, Solution, Discussion, See Also

 11.2.
 Async Construction: Factories
+- Problem, Solution, Discussion, See Also

 11.3.
-Async Construction: The Asynchronous Initialization Pattern 11.4.
+Async Construction: The Asynchronous Initialization Pattern
+- Problem, Solution, Discussion, See Also

+11.4.
 Async Properties
+- Problem, Solution, Discussion, See Also

 11.5.
 Async Events
+- Problem, Solution, Discussion, See Also

 11.6.
 Async Disposal
+- Problem, Solution, Discussion, See Also

 -----